raman-kapanets/vue-agile-carousel/README.md

 # vue-agile

+This is a fork of [vue-agile](https://github.com/lukaszflorczak/vue-agile).
+I changed beforeChange and afterChange event names in dev branch to kebab-case and merged to master.

+I needed it for a project and the author wasn't responding.

+---
+_Old READEME:_

 > Carousel component for Vue.js inspired by [Slick](https://github.com/kenwheeler/slick/).<br>
 > More powerful with each version, touch-friendly, written in Vue and Vanilla JS (without jQuery dependency).